gerardnico/dokuwiki-plugin-webcode/README.md

   * extracts the html, css and javascript code,
   * adds after the last webcode tag an [iframe](https://docs.webplatform.org/wiki/html/elements/iframe),
   * and a button that permits to play with the code on [JsFiddle](https://jsfiddle.net)

-## JQuery

-Jquery version 1.9.1 is also by default added if a javascript block is present.